UK Immigration Guide 2026: Your Complete Pathway to British Residency

 - Shortage occupation roles

-A key development in 2025 is the expansion of the self-sponsorship route, allowing entrepreneurs to establish UK companies and sponsor themselves.
-This pathway requires careful planning but offers a viable alternative for business owners who don't meet innovation criteria.
+A key 2025–2026 development is the expansion of the self-sponsorship route, allowing entrepreneurs to establish UK companies and sponsor themselves.
+This pathway requires careful planning but offers a viable alternative for business owners who don’t meet innovation criteria.

 The Journey to Settlement: Understanding Residence Requirements